Something Phishy in Cyber Security

 Their aim for procuring these data is simple: to access your accounts and steal valuable data from them.
 It is a form of corporate espionage that often results in a company’s compromised reputation.

 Emails are the channels by which phishing campaigns are executed.
 Fraudulent email accounts may direct to fake websites that only harvest corporate or even banking data.
+However, if you have the right cybersecurity provider, any accidental clicks might not spell complete disaster.

 There are four types of phishing attacks: